arc blue

 Employment: any area within art, design or the creative industries as well as having transferrable skills to work across other disciplines.
 Creativity is one of the most sought-after employability skills.

-Our former students work in a range of areas including community arts, teaching, art residencies, animation, graphic design, fashion, illustration, publishing, visual effects and TV, curatorial, gallery and museum work, conservation, museum and gallery archiving, marketing, web design, as well as a number of self-employment roles and commissioned work.
+Our former students work in a range of areas including community arts, arts management, teaching, art residencies, animation, graphic design, fashion, illustration, publishing, visual effects and TV, curatorial, gallery and museum work, conservation, museum, gallery and collections archiving, marketing, web design, as well as a number of self-employment roles and commissioned work.

 West Lothian College's art department has excellent links with Art Schools and University degree programmes.

-Our HNC Art Portfolio Production course benefits from an exciting articulation agreement with Gray’s School of Art at Robert Gordon University that guarantees our HNC art students a degree place.
-Students with an A pass have a guaranteed offer to can progress directly to second year studies in Fine Art.
+Our HNC Art Portfolio Production course benefits from an exciting articulation agreement with Gray's School of Art at Robert Gordon University that guarantees our HNC art students a degree place on successful completion of the course.
+Students with an A'pass have a guaranteed offer to progress directly to second year studies in Fine Art.

 West Lothian College | Degree Link | RGU